 Based on the above mentioned parameter sets, an additional number of 4,680 experiments with 10 replications per experiment were conducted.
-Similar to the simulation runs in the base case, the profit optimal configurations of U1 and U2 were determined and compared.
+Similar to the simulation runs in the base case, the profit optimal configurations of U^1 and U^2 were determined and compared.
 The simulation results with respect to profit increase (left picture) and emission reduction (right picture) relative to the non-sensor approach are displayed on Figure 4.
 While both, the profit increase and the emission reduction was substantial in the base case (scenario 2), we can see that in scenario 1 the emissions caused by the carbon footprint of the sensors outweighs the achieved reduction.
 On the contrary, the sensor costs and sensor emissions are negligible for scenario 3 and scenario 4.

-Figure 4.
-Profit increase and emission reduction in the selected scenarios
+Figure 4: Profit increase and emission reduction in the selected scenarios

 When transferring these simulation results back to the initial example of strawberries in Switzerland, we can estimate the value of sensor information on a larger scale with respect to profit increase and emission reductions.
-Table 5 shows the summarized results.
-The total profit increase due to sensor information is 6.6 million per year (eight percent) and the achieved emission reduction amounts to 359t CO2 (two percent).
-With the trade off relation between profit optimal and emission optimal supply chain configurations as described in the abatement cost analysis, further emission reductions are possible while still retaining a profit-positive relation in contrast to the conventional approach.
+Table 3 shows the summarized results.
+The total profit increase due to sensor information is \$6.6 million per year (eight percent) and the achieved emission reduction amounts to 359t CO_2e (two percent).
+With the trade-off between profit optimal and emission optimal supply chain configurations, further emission reductions are possible while still retaining a profit-positive relation compared to the conventional approach.